 UNDP takes part in Europe’s leading forum on developmentJun 8, 2017

-Brussels – SDG Advocates Jeffrey Sachs, Muhammad Yunus and Marjeta Jager, Deputy Director of the European Commission's Department for International Cooperation and Development, were among key speakers in a panel on the role of small businesses in achieving the Sustainable Development Goals (SDGs), organized by the United Nations Development Programme (UNDP), the African, Caribbean and Pacific Group of States (ACP Group of States) and the European Commission during the European Development Days (EDDs), Europe’s leading forum on development and cooperation, which took place on 7-8 June in Brussels.
+SDGs Advocates Jeffrey Sachs and Muhammad Yunus and Marjeta Jager, Deputy Director of EC’s Department for International Cooperation and Development, were among key speakers of a panel on the role of small businesses in achieving the Sustainable Development Goals (SDGs), organized by the United Nations Development Programme (UNDP), the African, Caribbean and Pacific Group of States (ACP) and the European Commission during the European Development Days, Europe’s leading forum on development and cooperation, which took place on 7-8 June in Brussels.

-UNDP contributed to discussions related to the importance of territorial partnerships to the achievement of the SDGs and role of cities in addressing migration.
-During the closing session of the World Reconstruction Conference, co-organized by the EU, UNDP, the World Bank and ACP in conjunction with the EDDs, UNDP shared its work on resilient crisis recovery around the world.
+UNDP contributed to discussions related to the importance of the territorial partnerships to the achievement of SDGs and role of cities in addressing migration.
+During the closing session of the World Reconstruction Conference, co-organized by the EU, UNDP, WB and ACP in conjunction with the EDDs, UNDP shared its work on resilient crisis recovery around the world.

-The UN’s SDGs stand at the European Development Days featured UNDP’s first virtual reality movie Ground Beneath Her. which showcases the struggle of 14-year-old Sabita, who must balance the pain of picking up the pieces after the devastating quake in Nepal and fulfilling the everyday duties of a fractured home, all while trying to keep her dreams for her future alive.
+UN’s SDGs stand at the European Development Days featured UNDP’s first virtual reality movie Ground Beneath Her which showcases the struggle of the 14 year-old Sabita, who must balance the pain of picking up the pieces after the devastating quake in Nepal and fulfilling the everyday duties of a fractured home, all while trying to keep her dreams for her future alive.
 Visitors of the stand had also the chance to learn about UNDP’s work on private sector development and the implementation of the SDGs.

 UNDP and the EU are partnering in 140 countries to deepen democratic governance, prevent or help countries recover from conflict and natural disasters, build resilience, and adapt to climate change.Contact information